 The Treasury commissioned Robbins Report (1961-1963), chaired by economist Lionel Robbins, is given special emphasis as the first major survey of higher education in Britain.
 The report urged the government to support further expansion of higher education, following higher education growth in 1950s and 1960s and its principles of equality and state welfare provision.
 The report by the Committe on Higher Education chaired by Robbins, drew heavily on Robbins’ economic science and his political philosophy: an outspoken liberal individualist and fierce opponent of much centralised state planning and interventionism.
-This thesis argues that despite this apparent contradiction, the dominant welfare rhetoric of the 1950s and 1960s was not contradictory to this economic theory and political philosophy; it was often complimentary.
+This thesis argues that despite this apparent contradiction, the dominant welfare and social democratic politics of the 1950s and 1960s was not contradictory to Robbins' economic theory and political philosophy; it was often complimentary.
 The Robbins Report was not just a ‘report complied in the spirit of social justice’, as one historical has praised it.
 It was emblematic of the share commitments between social democracy and the emergence of a new economics of education: the endorsement for the importance of the experience and subjectivity of the individual and their choice, opportunity and social equality, and a strong relationship between individuals, the state and personal prosperity.